timeplus-io/docs/docs/functions_for_datetime.md

 ### format_datetime

-`format_datetime(time,format,timezone)`

-Format the datetime as a string.
+`format_datetime(time,format,timezone)` formats the datetime as a string.
 The 3rd argument is optional.
 The following placeholders are supported

 | Placeholder | Description                                        | Output String |
 | ----------- | -------------------------------------------------- | ------------- |